High-Performance Sport (M.Sc.)

 |English language requirements||GER: B2|

-Summer semester: 15 January (Only if places are left.)
+Summer semester: beginning of Dezember to 15 January (Only if places are left.)

 |Tuition fees||Not applicable|